onucharles/onucharles.github.io/_posts/2020-07-05-vanier-tips.md

   - scholarship
 ---

-The [Vanier Canada Graduate Scholarship](https://vanier.gc.ca/en/home-accueil.html) is undoubtedly one of the prestigious doctoral scholarship programs in Canada, and unlike several others it is open to both citizens and international students.
+The [Vanier Canada Graduate Scholarship](https://vanier.gc.ca/en/home-accueil.html) is undoubtedly one of the prestigious doctoral scholarship programs in Canada, and unlike several others it is open to not only citizens but also international students.
 In this article, I provide my thoughts on how you can make a compelling application.

 ![Vanier Logo](/images/posts/vanier-logo.png)